20 Awesome Open Spaces with Plant Boxes at Home

 14. Garden in a City

-We see a variety of plant boxes in this garden in the city.
+This garden in the city.
 As I said a little while back – having a garden in your roof could mean so much for some people especially if you live in a city where all you see are buildings and malls and everything concrete – it’s spaces like this one that makes going home so much exciting.

 15. An Urban Oasis